-- \\ Elementary Statistics cannot be replaced by any other math (like calculus) - \\\ Medical Terminology requirement may be met via a proficiency exam given on the day of the interview.
-Failure of the proficiency exam will require the student to complete and pass a self-directed medical terminology course prior to matriculation. - 4.
+- Elementary Statistics cannot be replaced by any other math (like calculus) - Medical Terminology requirement may be met via proficiency exam given o the day of the interview.
+Failure of the proficiency exam will require the student to complete an pass self-directed medical terminology course prior to matriculation. - 4.
 Physician Assistant Shadowing Experience: All applicants to the program must complete 40 hours of shadowing a NCCPA-certified physician assistant prior to application to the program.
 The applicant is responsible for the arrangement of the shadowing experience.
 Documentation verifying the shadowing experience must be submitted with the supplemental application to the program.
 Applicants with more than the minimum 40 hour requirement will be preferred. - 5.
 The Supplemental Application must be submitted to the University of Mount Union, Office of Admission by the application deadline. - 6.
-Applicants must complete an application via the Central Application Service for Physician Assistants (CASPA) and submit it by the October 1 deadline.

-- 7. Graduate Record Exam (GRE): General Exam.
+Applicants must complete an application via the Central Application Service for Physician Assistants (CASPA) and submit it by the October 1 deadline. - 7.
+Graduate Record Exam (GRE): General Exam.
 Please designate code 5966 on the GRE registration.
 Test scores should not be older than three years.
 While there is no minimum GRE score required for admission, the competitive candidate will have scores above the 50th percentile.
 Combined scores greater than 1000 are preferred. - 8.
 Candidates must have the ability to meet the Technical Standards of the program.
 See page 16 of the Physician Assistant Handbook for a listing of technical standards. - 9.
 Three letters of recommendation must be submitted via the CASPA web site.
 One recommendation must be from a practicing physician or physician assistant. - 10.
-For International Students Only Foreign Transcripts: All transcripts from an institution in any country other than the United States must have a course-by-course evaluation, plus determination of letter grade equivalence.
+For International Students Only Foreign Transcripts: All transcripts from an institution in any country other than the United

+States must have a course-by-course evaluation, plus determination of letter grade equivalence.
 Either of the following agencies may be used for foreign transcript evaluation:

-World Education Services P.O.
-Box 745, Old Chelsea Station New York, NY 10113-0745 Phone: (212) 966-6311 or (800) 937-3898
+World Education Services Education Credentials Evaluators P.O.
+Box 745, Old Chelsea Station PO Box 514070 New York, NY 10113-0745 Milwaukee, WI 53203-3470

-Fax: (212) 739-6139 Web: http://www.wes.org/ Education Credentials Evaluators PO Box 514070
+Phone: (212) 966-6311 or (800) 937-3898 Phone: (414) 289-3400 Fax: (212) 739-6139 Fax: (414) 289-3411